oaklandgit/goboom-engine/README.md

 # TO DO

+- Reset all variables on game start
 - Docking sound
+- Delay before respawn
 - Different planet textures (e.g. Rocky, gaseous, watery, earthlike)
-- Delay before respawn
-- Game Start state
 - Animate touching down tutorial
 - Generalized Animate function - Use for sprite frames or tweening eg “pulse” behavior.
 How would Van Dur Spey do it?
 Sprite animations (separate component from sprite)
 - Buggy when docked and moving past left or right edge of screen
-- Game Over state
 - Ship should attach to planet at correct landing point
 - worm holes (teleportation)
 - more levels

 # DONE

+- Game Start state
+- Game Over state (and scene switching generalized)
 - Deal with memory leaks
   - Lifespan component // use for explosions
   - When toggling debug mode, print scene graph to console